-The 2018 community engagement builds on the engagement carried out for the 2017 concept design in when 16 information sessions were attended by more than 2,100 people.
+The 2018 community engagement builds on the engagement carried out for the 2017 concept design.

-All feedback received on the proposed reference design has been recorded in the project database, and is being considered by Roads and Maritime Services ahead of the exhibition of the Environmental Impact Statements in 2019.
+All feedback received on the proposed reference design has been recorded in the project database and has been considered by the project team in preparation for the exhibition of the EIS.

 As with any major transport infrastructure project, Western Harbour Tunnel and Beaches Link will be subject to a rigorous and comprehensive environmental impact assessment.

-This assessment will examine all potential environmental and social impacts that may occur during the construction and operation of the project, and proposed mitigation measures to avoid, manage or mitigate these impacts.
-This includes traffic, air quality, noise and vibration, spoil disposal, sediment management, Aboriginal and European heritage, flora, fauna and marine ecology, and sustainability.
+This assessment will examine all potential environmental and social impacts that may occur during the construction and operation of the project, and propose mitigation measures to avoid and manage these impacts.
+This includes traffic, air quality, noise and vibration, spoil disposal, sediment management, Aboriginal and non-Aboriginal heritage, flora, fauna and marine ecology and sustainability.

-In addition, feedback received on the proposed reference design during the 2018 community engagement (26 July - 1 December 2018) will be considered as Roads and Maritime prepares the Environmental Impact Statements for the project.
+In addition, feedback received on the proposed reference design during the 2018 community engagement will be considered as we prepare the Environmental Impact Statements.

 There will be two Environmental Impact Statements – one for Western Harbour Tunnel (including Warringah Freeway upgrade) and one for Beaches Link (including the Gore Hill Freeway connection).
 Each will address the Secretary's Environmental Assessment Requirements (SEARs) issued in December 2017.
 The SEARs establish issues that must be addressed in the Environmental Impact Statement.

-The environmental assessment will be managed by the NSW Department of Planning and Environment.
-There will be a public exhibition period and the documents will be available to view on the Department’s website during that time.
+The environmental assessment will be managed by the NSW Department of Planning, Industry and Environment (DPIE).
+There will be a public exhibition period and the documents will be available to view on the DPIE website.

-You will be able to make formal submissions on any aspect of the project once the EISs are on display.
-There will be further community engagement during the exhibition period, including further community sessions.
+You will be able to make formal submissions on the project once the EIS’s are on display.
+There will be further community engagement during the exhibition period.

-The Environmental Impact Statements will be reviewed by the Department of Planning and Environment, NSW Chief Scientist and Engineer, NSW Chief Health Officer, and independent reviewers before planning approval can be granted.
+The Environmental Impact Statements will be reviewed by DPIE, NSW Chief Scientist and Engineer, NSW Chief Health Officer, and independent reviewers before planning approval can be granted.